bogdanpolak/class-helpers/README.md

 ![](./doc/resources/kanban-board.png)

+Kanban board and planning sessions are suggested techniques to achieve - incremental delivery.
+Class helpers project can't be delivered too often, because of integration cost (integration class helper repository with final Delphi projects).
+And from the other side delivery of the new version shouldn't take too long, because all projects should use advantages of new helpers (high reusability).

 ## The Dark Side of class helpers

 Class helpers are look really nice on the first contact, but they have some dangerous side effects.
 In this section you able to better understand the weaknesses of this solution.
 If you try to define two class helpers expanding the same base class you will see that only one of them will be visible.
 More to that you are not able to expand class helper functionality with inheritance.
 Also you are not able to define additional memory (fields) in the class helper.